Sharon Lennartson, Villager newspaper.

-Voting Membership Meeting April 28, at 7:pm at the DuPuis House.
+Voting Membership Meeting July 28, at the DuPuis House at 7:00pm

 Lineal descendant lawsuit nearing a final ruling.